 Shelley has a life-long commitment to enabling people of all abilities to live lives of their own choosing.
 Shelley is highly skilled and has over 10 years directorial and management experience providing person-centred flexible enabling services to people with complex needs.
 This is backed by 20 years’ experience as a practising professional accountant and qualified mediator as well as a lecturer in human rights law.

 Shelley has extensive experience and training in working with people with complex needs as well as a Diploma in Leadership and Management in Social Care.
-In 2015 Shelley started a Human Givens Diploma, completing Part 1 in 2016, including courses on: Effective brief therapy strategies and language skills; From stress to psychosis; Understanding anxiety; Tackling addiction, How to make counselling more effective; The fast trauma and phobia cure; How to lift depression; Effective anger management; Guided imagery and visualisation for therapeutic change; Workplace stress; Effective brief psychotherapy; Brief therapies for stopping addiction; Treating context-blindness; How to break the cycle of depression; From self-harm to self-belief; How to tell stories that heal.
-Shelley will do Part 2 of the Diploma in September/October 2017.
-In February 2017 Shelley did a PRT course on Positive Approaches to Challenging Behaviour, and has begun training as a Positive Behaviour Management Trainer, which she will complete in May 2017.
+In 2015 Shelley undertook Part 1 of the Human Givens Diploma, including courses on: Effective brief therapy strategies and language skills; From stress to psychosis; Understanding anxiety; Tackling addiction, How to make counselling more effective; The fast trauma and phobia cure; How to lift depression; Effective anger management; Guided imagery and visualisation for therapeutic change; Workplace stress; Effective brief psychotherapy; Brief therapies for stopping addiction; Treating context-blindness; How to break the cycle of depression; From self-harm to self-belief; How to tell stories that heal.
+In February 2017 Shelley did a PRT course on Positive Approaches to Challenging Behaviour, and has begun training as a Positive Behaviour Management Trainer.
+This has allowed her to tune a training package that allows all of our staff to access the skills they need to build positive lives for our clients.

 Shelley is an experienced academic and field researcher in Disability and Social Care Studies.
 Her publications based on this research include: